Bryan Caldwell: Houston Oilers

 On September 20, 1984, he was signed as a free agent by the Houston Oilers to replace an injured Jerome Foster.
 He played in 8 games at defensive end, before being waived during the season.

 Philadelphia Eagles

 On May 8, 1985, he signed with the Philadelphia Eagles as a free agent and was waived on August 27.

-Arizona Outlaws (USFL)
+Arizona Outlaws

 On January 6, 1986, he signed a one-year contract with the Arizona Outlaws of the United States Football League.

 Personal life

 Caldwell worked as an inspector for the city of Scottsdale, Arizona.
+His son, Kyle Caldwell, played defensive end for Arizona State from 2003 to 2006.
 He died of cancer in 2015.